-The Falcons have been impressive off the court as well in Oosterhous' three seasons.
-He has had four players (Brett Rodgers, Sam Barnes, Steven Young and Landon Kinsey) named academic all-Mountain West Conference, while senior Mike Tope was named an MWC scholar-athlete for four straight years.
+The Falcons have been impressive off the court as well in Oosterhous' five seasons.
+He has had three players (Alex Grubbs, Steven Young and Lucas Fumagalli) named academic all-Mountain West last season, while Fumagalli and Nicholas Carpenter were named MW scholar-athletes.

-In addition to coaching, Oosterhous is an active instructor pilot in the Air Force Academy's Powered Flight Program.
+In addition to coaching, Oosterhous was an active instructor pilot in the Air Force Academy's Powered Flight Program.
 The program, available to all cadets during their senior year, provides exposure to the aviation career field and gives cadets their first experience flying a single-engine aircraft, with an opportunity to solo to T-52 aircraft at the end of the program.